 The Weston Residence nestles in a valley adjacent to the Saugatuck River.
-In plan and section, the elements of the house engage the site in a way that purposefully blurs the distinction between the built and natural environment.
+It’s a small house, but takes advantage of its beautiful site in a way that purposefully blurs the distinction between the built and natural environment.

 Views, portals, and material continuity join the interior and exterior spaces.
 A glass-backed fireplace provides an elegant surprise.
 Like other glass houses, the landscape becomes the “decoration” for the rooms, playing with transparency during the day and reflectivity at night.

 Architect: Specht Harpman